Dom031/Pixel-Harvest/README.md

 - ### Special Thanks

-A huge thank you to [Florian Walther](https://www.youtube.com/@codinginflow) from the **Coding in Flow** YouTube channel.
+- A huge thank you to [Florian Walther](https://www.youtube.com/@codinginflow) from the **Coding in Flow** YouTube channel.
 His focused, concise, and clear programming tutorials were incredibly helpful throughout the development of this game, and I couldn’t have done it without them.

+- A big thank you to my friend [Camila Arneiro](https://www.instagram.com/camilaarneiro/) for helping with the UX design and creating the logo for Pixel Harvest.
+She also contributed to the drafts for the level design, and her support was invaluable to this project.